brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 ## Life History

 Quillback rockfish are a medium- to large-sized nearshore rockfish found from southern California to the Gulf of Alaska [@loveetal_2002].
-Off the U.S. West Coastm quillback rockfish are primarily located north of central California, with rare observations south of Point Conception.
-Quillback rockfish have historically been a part of both commercial and recreational fisheries throughout their range.
+Off the U.S. West Coast quillback rockfish are primarily located north of central California, with few observations south of Point Conception.
+Quillback rockfish have historically been part of both commercial and recreational fisheries throughout their range.

 Quillback rockfish are found in waters less than 274 meters in depth in nearshore kelp forests and rocky habitat [@loveetal_2002].
 The diets of quillback rockfish consist primarily of benthic and pelagic crustaceans and fish [@Murie_diet_1995].
 The body coloring of adult quillback rockfish is brown with yellow to orange blotching and light-colored dorsal saddle patches [@loveetal_2002].
 As their name suggests, quillback rockfish have long dorsal fin spines.

 Limited studies have evaluated genetic variation in quillback rockfish across the U.S. West Coast.
-Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@seeb_gene_1998; @Stoutetal_DPS_2001], however [@seeb_gene_1998] did not find significant differentiation in populations of quillback rockfish between coastal Washington and Alaska.
+Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@seeb_gene_1998; @Stoutetal_DPS_2001], however Seeb [-@seeb_gene_1998] did not find significant differentiation in populations of quillback rockfish between coastal Washington and Alaska.
 Significant population sub-division along the U.S. West Coast has been detected for the closely related, and more well-studied copper rockfish (*Sebastes caurinus*), indicating limited oceanographic exchange among geographically proximate locations [@seeb_gene_1998; @buonaccorsi_population_2002; @johansson_influence_2008].
 High site-fidelity [@HannahandRankin_rockfish_site_fidelity_2011] and relatively small home ranges [@tolimieri_home_2009] for quillback rockfish suggests similar patterns of isolation-by-distance as found for other rockfish.

 Quillback rockfish are a long-lived rockfish estimated to live up to 95 years [@loveetal_2002; @YamanakaandLacko_rockfish_2001].
 Quillback rockfish was determined to have a vulnerability (V = 2.22) of major concern in a productivity susceptibility analysis [@cope_approach_2011].
+This analysis calculated species specific vulnerability scores based on two dimensions: productivity characterized by the life history, and susceptibility characterized by how the stock is likely affected by the fishery in question.

 ## Historical and Current Fishery Information

-Off the Washington coast Quillback rockfish is caught in the recreational fishery but in general is not targeted by either commercial or recreational fleets (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
-Recreational landings of quillback rockfish were provided by the WDFW and were available from 1958 to present with a linear interpolation applied where data are missing.
+Off the Washington coast quillback rockfish is primarily caught in the recreational fishery but in general is not targeted by either commercial or recreational fleets (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
+Recreational landings of quillback rockfish were provided by the Washington Department of Fish and Wildlife (WDFW) and were available from 1958 to present with a linear interpolation applied where data were missing.
 Recreational harvest is focused in the central and northern regions in areas of rocky habitat.
 Although populations are considered to be widespread in the nearshore marine environment, abundance may be limited along the southern coast which consists primarily of soft and sandy substrate.

 Commercial landings data are available from WDFW historical reconstruction prior to 1981 and from PacFIN from 1981 through 2020.
 Washington closed state waters to commercial fixed gears in 1995 and to trawling in 1999 and the depths preferred by quillback rockfish are predominantly found within state waters.
-In response to the development of the live-fish fishery in California and Oregon, Washington took preemptive action in 1999 to prevent the fishery from developing by prohibiting the landing of live-fish.
-There are four treaty tribes of the Washington coast that continue to fish under separate commercial rules and are not subject to the state water closure that occasionally land small amounts of quillback rockfish.
+In response to the development of the live-fish fishery in California and Oregon, Washington took preemptive action in 1999 to prevent the fishery from developing by prohibiting the landing of live fish.
+There are four treaty tribes along the Washington coast that continue to fish under separate commercial rules and are not subject to the state water closure.
+These tribes occasionally land small amounts of quillback rockfish.
 Quillback rockfish are usually landed in the Nearshore Rockfish group, a mixed-species market category.
-Species composition samples were taken from sampled landings and proportions of quillback rockfish reported in the Nearshore market category are estimated by port, quarter, gear, and year.
+Species composition samples were taken from sampled landings, and proportions of quillback rockfish reported in the nearshore market category were estimated by port, quarter, gear, and year.
 In 2020, COVID-19 closures of tribal lands prevented samplers from accessing all commercial catch, so an average proportion of quillback rockfish in 2017 - 2019 was applied to all associated tribal landings.

 <!-- Summary of Management History and Performance -->

 ## Summary of Management History and Performance

 Quillback rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes.
-The North and South complexes are split at N. 40$^\circ$ 10' Lat.
-N. off the U.S. West Coast.
+The North and South complexes are split at N. 40$^\circ$ 10' Lat. off the U.S. West Coast.
 Each complex is managed based on a complex-level overfishing limit (OFL) and annual catch limit (ACL).
 The OFL and ACL values for the complexes are determined by summing the species specific OFLs and ACLs managed within each complex.
 Removals for species within each Nearshore complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.

-Quillback rockfish was most recently assessed in 2010 using Depletion-Based Stock Reduction Analysis (DB-SRA) to provide estimates of coastwide OFLs ([@DickandMacCall_dbsra_2010]).
-The coastwide OFL was then apportioned to each management area based on the proportion of historical catches North and South of 40$^\circ$ 10' Latitude.
+Quillback rockfish was most recently assessed in 2010 using Depletion-Based Stock Reduction Analysis (DB-SRA) to provide estimates of coastwide OFLs [@DickandMacCall_dbsra_2010].
+The coastwide OFL was then apportioned to each management area based on the proportion of historical catches North and South of 40$^\circ$ 10' Lat..
 DB-SRA does not assess overfished status, but rather assumes that current depletion is distributed around the management target (e.g. 40%).
 The 2010 assessment found there was a 52% chance that quillback rockfish was experiencing overfishing, in that recent coastwide catch of quillback rockfish slightly exceeded the median coastwide OFL estimate.

 The current OFL contribution and implied ACL contribution for quillback rockfish North of 40$^\circ$ 10' Lat.
 N., the state/specific ACL allocation (58.4% for Washington; Groundfish Management Team, pers. comm.), and the total removals are shown in Table \ref{tab:ofl}.

-## Foreign Fisheries

-Quillback rockfish are harvested commercially and recreationally in Puget Sound under the Puget Sound Groundfish Management Plan, co-managed by the WDFW and the Treaty Tribes of Washington.
-Quillback rockfish are caught along with many other rockfish species.
-Landings in Puget Sound of all rockfish were high in the 1980s and 1990s but have since decreased in the 2000s ([@Palssonetal_2009]).
-Current commercial landings of quillback rockfish in Puget Sound are minimal.
-Recreational landings of quillback rockfish are approximately 15 percent of rockfish landings and averaged around 5000 pounds annually from 2004-2007 [@Palssonetal_2009].

-Quillback rockfish are also harvested commercially and recreationally in Canada under DFOs groundfish hook and line fishery management in aggregate with other rockfish species.
-The total commercial catch limit for this aggregate group is 161 t in 2005/2006 and the recreational fishery is managed by bag limits ([@Cosewic_2009]).
-The status of quillback rockfish in Canada is threatened ([@Cosewic_2009]).

 <!--chapter:end:11introduction.Rmd-->

 # Data
 The following types and sources of data were used in this assessment.
-Fishery catch and composition data were specific to Washington, however biological data were estimated coastwide and included Oregon, Washington, and California sources.
+Fishery catch and composition data were specific to Washington, however biological data were estimated coastwide and included Washington, Oregon, and California sources.

-1. Commercial landings, and length, weight, and age data obtained from PacFIN and the Washington Department of Fish and Wildlife (WDFW).
+1. Commercial landings, and length, weight, and age data obtained from PacFIN and the WDFW.
 Age compositions were not fit directly in the model, but age data was used to estimate growth which were fixed inputs to the model.
 2. Estimates of commercial discard length frequencies and fraction discarded in the fishery obtained from the West Coast Groundfish Observer Program (WCGOP).
-3. Recreational landings, discards, and length, weight, and age data obtained from RecFIN and the WDFW.
+3. Recreational landings and discards, and length, weight, and age data obtained from RecFIN and the WDFW.
 Age compositions were not fit directly in the model, but age data was used to estimate growth which were fixed inputs to the model.
-4. Fishery independent biological data (length, weight, and age) from the NWFSC WCGBTS survey.
+4. Fishery-independent biological data (length, weight, and age) from the Northwest Fisheries Science Center (NWFSC) West Coast Groundfish Bottom Trawl Survey (WCGBTS).
 5. Estimates of fecundity, maturity, and mortality from various sources.

 A description of each data type is provided below, with timing of catch and composition data used in the base model shown in (Figure \ref{fig:data-plot}).